By Janice Jones |Last Updated March 31, 2019

 The firm bristled brush is great for the daily brush out as long as there are no mats.
 If mats are present, use the slicker brush or side of the steel comb, combing gently to de-tangle and separate the mat.

 A good quality ear cleaner preferably one prescribed by your veterinarian is used weekly to clean the ears.
+My favorite is mentioned below.

 Place a few drops in the ear, massage, and then clean out with the cotton balls.
 Use eye wipes or solution daily to remove any debris and tears around the eyes.